 Azure Proxy Integration

-Fingerprint Pro Azure Proxy Integration is responsible for proxying identification and agent-download requests between your website and Fingerprint Pro through your Azure infrastructure.
+Fingerprint Azure Proxy Integration is responsible for proxying identification and agent-download requests between your website and Fingerprint through your Azure infrastructure.

-Your website does not need to use Azure or Front Door to use this integration, it can run anywhere.
+Your website does not strictly need to use Azure or Front Door to use this integration, although that is optimal for ease of setup and maximum accuracy benefits.

 This guide explains the benefits and components of the Azure proxy integration and shows how to set it up step-by-step.
 It assumes a basic familiarity with Azure.